Flexible Work Guidelines and Resources

 morale/job satisfaction.

 Data from the April 2022 staff and supervisor surveys.
-View the full report (PDF)
+Full report (PDF)

 Overview of Flexible Work